 Don't worry!
 To clean, simply rinse with lukewarm water and a light soap - it's as easy as that.
 If you want to go the extra mile, you can periodically store your natural opals overnight in a sealed plastic bag with a damp cloth.
 This will keep the gemstone hydrated and able to absorb moisture.

-Just like with natural opals, it's best to remove your stimulated opals when showering, swimming, doing the dishes, etc. Stimulated opals don't like chemicals either, and we don't blame them.
+Just like with natural opals, it's best to remove your simulated opals when showering, swimming, doing the dishes, etc. Simulated opals don't like chemicals either, and we don't blame them.

-Lab-created opals are less sensitive to changes in temperature, so you can be a little more lax about avoiding hairdryers and saunas with these stimulated gems.
+Lab-created opals are less sensitive to changes in temperature, so you can be a little more lax about avoiding hairdryers and saunas with these simulated gems.

 Incase you didn't avoid

 Again, don't worry!
 To clean, you can use water mixed with vinegar or gentle soap.
-Use a soft-bristle toothbrush to lightly buff the stimulated opal.
+Use a soft-bristle toothbrush to lightly buff the simulated opal.
 Carefully rinse with lukewarm water.

 We love opals as much as the next person does (okay, we love them a bit more).
-Whether natural or stimulated, opals are delicate, feminine, and oh so special.
+Whether natural or simulated, opals are delicate, feminine, and oh so special.
 Though they have a stigma of being fragile, opals are actually tougher than glass.
-Now that you know how to care for them, let's add to that growing collection!
+Now that you know how to care for both natural and simulated opals, let's add to that growing collection!